 If you need to use your dryer frequently, spend a little more money upfront to buy an energy-efficient heat pump dryer – it will save you on electricity.
 But if you only use your dryer for laundry emergencies, a cheap vented dryer will work out cheaper overall.

-"The average annual running cost for a vented dryer is about $153," Ashley says.
+"The average annual running cost for a vented dryer is about $153," Iredale says.
 "Switch from clothes dryer to clothes line and that goes in your pocket too."

 7. Shop wisely when buying a washing machine and dryer

 In our expert lab tests, we frequently find cheaper washing machines and dryers that outperform more expensive, big-name brands.